tdepuyt/maritimechartservice-sample-viewer/README.md

 * Identify is not a on-panel widget that contains both a single click identify and a rectangle identify option
 * Compatible with WAB 1.3 and 2.0
 * Supports JS API 3.17
+* Compatible with ArcGIS for Maritime: Server 10.4.0 and 10.4.1

 ![App](maritimechartservice-sample-viewer.png)